 In March 2008 we completed the sale of \$365 million principal amount of 9% Convertible Junior Subordinated Debentures due in 2063.
 In April 2008, the initial purchasers exercised an option to purchase an additional \$25 million aggregate principal amount of these debentures.
 The debentures were sold in private placements to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended.
 Interest on the debentures will be payable semi-annually in arrears on April 1 and October 1 of each year, beginning on October 1, 2008.
-We may defer interest, under an optional deferral provision, for one or more consecutive interest periods up to ten years without giving rise to an event of default.
+As long as no event of default with respect to the debentures has occurred and is continuing, we may defer interest, under an optional deferral provision, for one or more consecutive interest periods up to ten years without giving rise to an event of default.
 Deferred interest will accrue additional interest at the rate then applicable to the debentures.
+Violations of the covenants under the Indenture governing the debentures, including covenants to provide certain documents to the trustee, are not events of default under the Indenture and would not allow the acceleration of amounts that we owe under the debentures.
+Similarly, events of default under, or acceleration of, any of our other obligations, including those described in "Note 2 - Short- and long-term debt" would not allow the acceleration of amounts that we owe under the debentures.
+However, violations of the events of default under the Indenture, including a failure to pay principal when due under the debentures and certain events of bankruptcy, insolvency or receivership involving our holding company would allow acceleration of amounts that we owe under the debentures.

 The debentures rank junior to all of our existing and future senior indebtedness.
 The net proceeds of the debentures were approximately \$377 million.
-A portion of the net proceeds of the debentures and a concurrent offering of common stock (see Note 10) was used to increase the capital of MGIC, our principal insurance subsidiary, in order to enable us to expand the volume of our new insurance written, and a portion will also be used for our general corporate purposes.
+A portion of the net proceeds of the debentures and a concurrent offering of common stock (see Note 11) was used to increase the capital of MGIC, our principal insurance subsidiary, in order to enable us to expand the volume of our new insurance written, and a portion will also be used for our general corporate purposes.
 Debt issuance costs are being amortized over the expected life of five years to interest expense.

 We may redeem the debentures prior to April 6, 2013, in whole but not in part, only in the event of a specified tax or rating agency event, as defined in the indenture.
-In any such event, the redemption price will be equal to the greater of (1) 100% of the principal amount of the debentures being redeemed and (2) the applicable make-whole amount as defined in the indenture, in each case plus any accrued but unpaid interest.
+In any such event, the redemption price will be equal to the greater of (1) 100% of the principal amount of the debentures being redeemed and (2) the applicable make-whole amount, as defined in the indenture, in each case plus any accrued but unpaid interest.
 On or after April 6, 2013, we may redeem the debentures in whole or in part from time to time, at our option, at a redemption price equal to 100% of the principal amount of the debentures being redeemed plus any accrued and unpaid interest if the closing sale price of our common stock exceeds 130% of the then prevailing conversion price of the debentures for at least 20 of the 30 trading days preceding notice of the redemption.
 We will not be able to redeem the debentures, other than in the event of a specified tax event or rating agency event, during an optional deferral period.